Looking for the ultimate chest day workout to build size, strength, and a complete chest? You're in the right place.

 2. Chest Dips (Gironda Dips):

-I love dips and firmly believe it's one of the best, perhaps the best, exercises for your chest and triceps.
-In order to hit the chest more, you'll make a simple adjustment, which basically amounts to leaning forward slightly.
+I love dips and firmly believe they are one of the best exercises for your chest and triceps.
+To hit the chest more, you'll make a simple adjustment, which basically amounts to leaning forward slightly.

-Also known as the Gironda dip, it was used heavily by Arnold Schwarzenegger, who claims it greatly impacted his chest.
+Also known as the Gironda dip, this variation was used heavily by Arnold Schwarzenegger, who claims it greatly impacted his chest.

 How to do Chest Dips: